-- A. The department or its designated representative will exempt from the Health, Safety and Nutrition; Child Growth and Development; and Behavioral Observation and Screening courses those child care personnel who meet one of the following educational qualifications: - 1.
-Associate's degree or higher with six college credit hours in Early Childhood Education or degree in Elementary Education. - 2.
-An active National Early Childhood Credential (NECC) or an active Birth Through Five Florida Child Care Professional Credential (FCCPC).

-- B. The department or its designated representative shall exempt child care personnel with a Bachelor's degree or higher in Early Childhood Education from the Understanding Developmentally Appropriate Practices course, the Infant and Toddler Appropriate Practices course, and the Preschool Appropriate Practices course. - C. The department or its designated representative shall exempt child care personnel with a Bachelor's degree or higher in Elementary Education from the Understanding Developmentally Appropriate Practices course and the School-Age Appropriate Practices course. - D. The department or its designated representative shall exempt child care personnel with a Bachelor's degree or higher in Exceptional Student Education from the Special Needs Appropriate Practices course.
+- A. The Department or its designated representative will exempt from the Health, Safety and Nutrition; Child Growth and Development; and Behavioral Observation and Screening courses those child care personnel who meet one of the following educational qualifications: - Associate degree or higher with six college credit hours in the areas of early childhood education/child growth and development, or degree in the area of elementary education with certification to teach any age birth through 6th grade. - 2.
+An active National Early Childhood Credential (NECC) or an active Birth Through Five Florida Child Care Professional Credential (FCCPC). - B. The Department or its designated representative shall exempt child care personnel with a bachelor's degree or higher in the areas of early childhood education/child growth and development from the Understanding Developmentally Appropriate Practices course, the Infant and Toddler Appropriate Practices course, and the Preschool Appropriate Practices course. - C. The Department or its designated representative shall exempt child care personnel with a bachelor's degree or higher in the area of elementary education from the Understanding Developmentally Appropriate Practices course and the School-Age Appropriate Practices course. - D. The Department or its designated representative shall exempt child care personnel with a bachelor's degree or higher in the area of exceptional student education from the Special Needs Appropriate Practices course.